Dalveer Bhandari: Career

 On 25 July 2004 he gained appointment as Chief Justice of the Bombay High Court.
-As the Chief Justice he delivered a number of judgements in various branches of the law.
+As the chief justice he delivered a number of judgements in various branches of the law.
 His judgements and orders have led to a much larger allocation of funds for malnutrition in the five most backward districts of Maharashtra.
 By his judgement 100, judicial officers were appointed to deal with the cases pertaining to section 138 of the Negotiable Instruments Act, 1881.
 He was instrumental in setting up mediation and conciliation centres all over the states of Maharashtra and Goa.
 He also organized an International Conference on Mediation and Conciliation in Mumbai.
 He ensured better infrastructural facilities, particularly for the subordinate judiciary in the states of Maharashtra and Goa.
 He also took keen interest in computerization, videoconferencing facilities, legal aid and legal literacy programmes.
 He was instrumental in setting up the Information Centre for Litigants in the Bombay High Court.

 Just over a year later, on 28 October 2005, he was elevated to the Supreme Court of India.
-He has delivered a large number of judgements while exercising the Supreme Court's jurisdiction under article 131 between the Government of India and one or more States; between the Government of India and any State or States on one side and one or more other States on the other; or between two or more States.
+He delivered a large number of judgements while exercising the Supreme Court's jurisdiction under article 131 between the Government of India and one or more States; between the Government of India and any State or States on one side and one or more other States on the other; or between two or more States.
 He has also delivered a large number of judgements on comparative law, public interest litigation, constitutional law, criminal law, civil procedure code, administrative law, arbitration laws, insurance and banking and family laws.
 Keeping in view his landmark judgement in a divorce case, the Union of India is seriously considering his suggestion and amending the Hindu Marriage Act, 1955, incorporating irretrievable breakdown of marriage as a ground for divorce.

 His various orders in the food-grains matter led to the release of a higher quantum of supply of food grains to the population living below the poverty line.
 His several orders in the night-shelter matter led to state governments making provision for night shelters for homeless people all over the country.
 His orders in the right to free and compulsory education for children matter led to availability of basic infrastructural amenities in primary and secondary schools all over the country.

 He has also served as the chairman of the Supreme Court Legal Services Committee and was nominated as the Chairman of the Mediation and Conciliation Project Committee and was supervising mediation and conciliation programmes all over the country.

-He was sworn in as one of the Judges of the International Court of Justice on 19 June 2012.
+He was sworn in as one of the judges of the International Court of Justice on 19 June 2012.

 Case interest

 Bhandari is notable for his interest in computerization and intellectual property law.
-Also he has a history of promoting legal education, both to professionals and to the general public who might be litigants.
+He also has a history of promoting legal education, both to professionals and to the general public who might be litigants.
 He has established mediation and conciliation centers in Maharashtra and an information centre for litigants in the Bombay High Court.